Prowibro/Ideas/README.md

 - Seek my father: dating app for girls that seeks out guys that look like her father

 ## Contributing

-If you have an idea that could be added to the list, feel free to open a pull request (preferably add your idea to the top so newest ideas are at the top) :)
+If you spot any mistake (I bet you won't :p) or if you have an idea that could be added to the list, feel free to open a pull request (preferably add your idea to the top so newest ideas are at the top) :)